f-tonini/LANDIS-II_EDA_CaseStudy/README.md

     1. Double click on __SimpleBatchFile.bat__ to start running the model.
     2. Model will take ~3 days running on a computer with multiple cores or more with a single core.
 Note that the default for the model is use all CPUs so we recommend running this on a virtual machine.

+3. Once the model has finished running, open the EDA_Accurracy_Analysis.R and change the directory in setwd() on line 6 to the location of the LandisII_EDA_Example folder.

 <img src="img/Fig2.jpg" height="600">

 ## Credits and Contacts